Beau Hill: Biography

 In 1983, Atlantic Records president Doug Morris recruited Hill to produce the newly signed group Ratt.
 The debut effort sold over 3 million copies domestically alone, and made Hill an internationally acclaimed producer.
 He went on to produce the next three Ratt albums, all of which enjoyed multi-platinum success.
-In 1985, while still working with Ratt, he also produced Midnite Dynamite by Kix and Crimes in Mind by Streets, and in London in 1986, he produced and arranged the original motion picture soundtrack to Hearts of Fire.
+In 1985, while still working with Ratt, he also produced Midnite Dynamite by Kix and Crimes in Mind by Streets.

+In 1986, Hill produced Alice Cooper's comeback album Constrictor, then in London he produced and arranged the original motion picture soundtrack to Hearts of Fire.
 The recording featured three new songs by Bob Dylan with Eric Clapton and Ron Wood.

 In 1987, the formation of 'Control Management' found Hill's career moving in a new direction, working with Winger, whose debut album sold 1.8 million copies.
 He also worked with multi-platinum band Warrant and the Japanese female rock band Show-Ya.

 In 1990, Hill was recruited by Doug Morris to form a new label for Atlantic Records with multi-platinum producer Jimmy Iovine.
 Shortly after the introduction of Ted Field, Interscope Records was born.
 Hill also produced Bad Reputation for the band Dirty White Boy.
 In 1991 he produced Prisoners in Paradise, Europe's fifth album.

 Since 1994, Hill has continued producing, mixing and developing new artists, including up and coming Michigan rockers Bad Side.
 He mixed some songs for the band's 2007 CD, Bad Side II (released 18 September 2007).
-He has also been involved with several successful international business ventures, but his main focus is working with up and coming artists.
+He has also been involved with several successful international business ventures, but his main focus is working with up-and-coming artists.
 In 2007, Hill mastered "1.0" by Never Enough (featuring members of Lylah and 18 Visions).
-In 2012, Hill remixed the song "Pamela" by Finnish glam rock band Stala & SO., and in 2014, mixed Irish rock band Nine Lies' track "Save Me", from their 2015 album 9 Lies.
+In 2010 Hill mixed Bipolar Echo's EP "Weird Days," and in 2012, Hill remixed the song "Pamela" by Finnish glam rock band Stala & SO., and in 2014, mixed Irish rock band Nine Lies' track "Save Me", from their 2015 album 9 Lies.
 In 2015, Hill mixed the album "Happily Neverafter" by Murder FM, featuring a remix by Tommy Lee of Mötley Crüe.
 In 2016 and 2019 Hill mixed 3 song from portuguese band Redlizzard, The Answer, Shake It and Back Together.
+In 2023, Hill mixed Crucible Divine's second album "Righteous Crusade" featuring Dale Thompson of Bride, and Timothy Gaines formerly of Stryper.